arasgungore/three-phase-synchronous-generator/README.md

 A MATLAB project which analyzes a 13.8 kV, 50 MVA, 0.9–power–factor–lagging, 60 Hz, four-pole Y–connected three-phase stand-alone synchronous generator.

+This project was assigned for the Energy Conversion (EE 304) course in the Spring 2022 semester.

 ## Description